 Article 50 is in Chapter IV of Regulation (EU) 2024/1689 and applies to specified transparency scenarios for providers and deployers of certain AI systems.
 Under Article 113, the Regulation generally applies from 2 August 2026, with stated exceptions for other chapters and obligations.

 The Commission is also running a Code of Practice process for marking and labelling AI-generated content.
-The official Commission materials describe the second draft and an expected finalisation window; treat the code status as time-sensitive and recheck it before formal reliance.
+The official Commission materials describe the published Code and an expected finalisation window; treat the code status as time-sensitive and recheck it before formal reliance.

 Route Article 50 work into available EU AI Compass resources